sawasth4/2025aa05840_ML_Assignment_2/README.md

 # ML Assignment 2 – Breast Cancer Classification

 ## Problem Statement
-The objective of this assignment is to implement multiple machine learning classification models on a chosen dataset, evaluate their performance using standard metrics, and deploy an interactive Streamlit web application.
-The app allows users to upload test data, select models, and view evaluation results in real time.
+The aim of this assignment is to design, implement, and evaluate multiple machine learning classification models on a biomedical dataset.
+The task involves building an interactive Streamlit web application that allows users to upload test data, select models, and view evaluation metrics.
+The project demonstrates an end-to-end ML workflow: data preprocessing, model training, evaluation, UI development, and deployment on Streamlit Community Cloud.

 ## Dataset Description
-We used the **Breast Cancer Wisconsin (Diagnostic) dataset** from the UCI repository.
+We selected the **Breast Cancer Wisconsin (Diagnostic) dataset** from the UCI Machine Learning Repository.
-- **Instances:** 569 samples
+- **Instances:** 569 patient records
-- **Features:** 30 numeric features (e.g., mean radius, texture, concavity)
+- **Features:** 30 numeric attributes describing cell nuclei characteristics (e.g., radius, texture, concavity, symmetry)
-- **Target:** Binary classification (Malignant = 1, Benign = 0)
+- **Target Variable:** Binary classification — Malignant (1) vs. Benign (0)
-- The dataset is well-balanced and widely used for benchmarking classification models.
+- **Rationale:** The dataset is widely used for benchmarking classification algorithms, contains sufficient features (>12), and meets the minimum instance requirement (>500).
+Its balanced distribution ensures reliable evaluation across models.

-## Models Used
+## Models Implemented
-The following six models were implemented:
+Six classification models were trained and evaluated on the dataset:
 1. Logistic Regression
 2. Decision Tree Classifier
 3. K-Nearest Neighbor (kNN)